ironhack-labs/lab-angular-introduction/README.md

 ## Introduction

-In this lesson we are going to work with Angular 2 for the first time.
-The goal here is to work on three small projects where you are going to get some practice with all of the important concepts that we've touched on thus far.
+In this lesson we are going to work with Angular for the first time.
+The goal here is to work on three small projects where you can practice the concepts we've learned thus far.

 ### Starter Code

-The starter code is composed of three different folders, called `iteration1`, `iteration2`, `iteration3`.
-The only folder that has something inside is the `iteration1` folder, which contains a project created with the Angular CLI.

-As you may have noticed, this lesson is composed of three iterations.
+This lesson is composed of three iterations.
 In each iteration, we will complete a small, independent project.
 In the first iteration, we provide you the basic skeleton of the app, while in the other two iterations, you will have to create it.

 ## Iteration #1: Photo Album

 In the first iteration we are going to build a photo album.
 Imagine you have an album at home.
 On it, you can find a photo and its description.
 This is what we are going to build.

 We will build this album in the `AppComponent` component.
-The album will have three photos and their descriptions, and **it's not necessary to have an Array to store these values**.
+The album will have three photos and their descriptions, and **it's not necessary to have an array to store these values**.

 Easy, right?
-Add some styles to the page to give your photo album a little flair :)
+Add some styles to the page to give your photo album a little flair!

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_846567994930e52ae46f8468b3800719.png)